-We all want to help in creating an environment that promotes equal access to all right?
-If you are looking for some resources in how to get there you have come the right spot.
+We all want to help in creating an environment that promotes equal access.
+If you are looking for some resources, you have come the right spot.
 Explore these resources, and please do not hesitate to reach out if you have additional questions.

 Please be aware that there are many versions of Adobe out there.
 You will only be able to use full features when using the paid version.
 Check with your Department to see if you have access to the full license of Adobe.